cgreenhalgh/opensharingtoolkit-nodeapps/docs/design_notes.md

 There will be a top-level menu activity, with links to instance list activity, new instance dialog and any general settings.

 Eventually there will activities for updating node apps, i.e. automatic download.

+## Application database schema

+The application will use database to track instances and nodeapps.
+Nodeapp primary key will be full path name.
+Use of nodeapp table will be optional.
+Instance primary key will be auto-increment int.

+Instance fields (only persistent instances need be in database):
+- id: int auto-increment (pk)
+- nodeapppath: string (fk?)
+- persistentpath: string
+- title: string (optional)
+- created: datetime

+Nodeapp fields:
+- nodeapppath: string (pk)
+- title: string (cached from package.json name, or overriden)
+- version: string (cached from package.json version)
+- description: string (optional, cached from opt. package.json deeciption)
+- lastmodifiedtime: long (java system time)
+- lastcheckedtime: long (java system time)